Benl0/the-editors-dungeon/content/200 REFERENCE/240 SPELLS/Abjuration/Sanctuary.md

     - A small silver mirror

 ## Description:
 You ward a creature within range against attack.
 Until the spell ends, any creature who targets the warded creature with an attack or a harmful spell must first make a Wisdom saving throw.
 On a failed save, the creature must choose a new target or lose the attack or spell.
-This spell doesn't protect the warded creature from area effects, such as the explosion of a fireball.\nIf the warded creature makes an attack or casts a spell that affects an enemy creature, this spell ends.
+This spell doesn't protect the warded creature from area effects, such as the explosion of a fireball.

+If the warded creature makes an attack or casts a spell that affects an enemy creature, this spell ends.